Dear Grands and Great-Grands,

 They say the best revenge is a life well-lived, and in the end, Donnie got to live his dream of soaring through the clouds.
 For a living!
 He moved his family off the farm and into the burbs, traveled for fun to interesting places around the globe like Banff & Lake Louise in Canada, Washington DC, New Orleans, Mexico, New York City, Europe, Seattle, Indianapolis, Hawaii, Arizona, Florida, Nicaragua, Black Hills, Las Vegas, Alaska, California, Colorado Springs, and Norway FOUR TIMES.
 He got to grow old with his loving family around him.
 He did not let those mean kids in that one-room schoolhouse have the last word.
 He overcame the best he could.

 But here is one tough memory I will never forget.
 It was a warm summer evening in the summer of 1961, and our parents were away.
 Hans was at Uncle Ansel’s and heard the story on the local news along with Ansel and Doris.
 Dick and Linda were home with Holly and me.
 Our neighbor, Osborne, came to tell us that our dad had crashed his Piper Cub and had been taken by ambulance to the hospital.
 The rest of the night is a blur – I was so little.
 I remember our Dad was gone for a long time.
 When he came home it was autumn and he was in a body cast.
 He had spent months in traction in the hospital.
-The neighbors rallied together and helped to bring in the harvest.
+The neighbors rallied together and helped bring in the harvest.
 Only one asked for reimbursement of his gas money.
 This was a tight-knit farming community, and they all loved our folks.

-Donald could not move from his neck to his waist all winter, but he slowly built a wall-unit in our living room consisting of a brick gas fireplace with bookshelves and cabinets on both sides.
+Donald could not move from his neck to his waist all winter, but he slowly built a wall unit in our living room consisting of a brick gas fireplace with bookshelves and cabinets on both sides.
 He would sit on a little stool in front of the fireplace and Holly and I would carry bricks one at a time from the kitchen sink where our mother was washing and drying each one by hand.
 When it was painstakingly finished, I remember it was golden oak and a thing of beauty.

 Our cousin Linda spent many summers and holidays with us up north, sometimes at Grandpa Huseth’s farm and sometimes at our farm.
 This started when she was 7 or 8 years old.
-She preferred life in the country to life with her parents in Crystal, a northeast suburb of Minneapolis.
+She preferred life in the country to living with her parents in Crystal, a northeast suburb of Minneapolis.
 She was between Hans and Dick in age and we all looked forward to her coming every spring.
 She was a big help to Darlene, who told us many years later that she loved Linda with a mother’s love.
 She was definitely one of the family.
 Holly and I loved to have a “big sister” around.
 I remember she bought a bay gelding named Amigo and nicknamed him Fred, kept him at our farm for a few years, then took him back to the Cities with her when she graduated.
 He was a good old horse, the perfect companion, and he lived for decades thanks to Linda’s expert care.
 I picked up my love of horses from Linda.
 She taught me so much.

 Hans remembers that when they got a little older, he and Dickie would walk a mile to a neighbor’s house to watch TV because the Huseths were the only people in the area without a TV.
 They didn’t get one until Hans was 16 years old.
-Dick remembers at some point, wanting to purchase another horse (he had more than a few by then), but Dad said money was tight.
+Dick remembers at some point, wanting to purchase another horse (he had more than a few by then), but Dad said the money was tight.
 As a family, Donald said they could make a choice: another horse for Dickie or the family’s first TV.

 Dad said, “I do.”